eoinkelly/notes/haskell/layout-whitespace-indentation.md

 ## Indentation rules

 1. Code which is part of some _expression_ should be indented further in than the beginning of that _expression_  (even if the expression is not the leftmost element of the line)
+    * note this rule is independent of the layout keyword rules below
 2. All grouped expressions must be *exactly* aligned

 Things which are expressions in Haskell